camunda/camunda/docs/src/introduction/quickstart.md

-As you can see in the event log the last event was a workflow instance event with the state `WORKFLOW_INSTANCE_COMPLETED`, which indicates that the instance we started in Step 8 was now completed.
-We can now start new instances in another terminal with the command from Step 8.
+As you can see in the event log the last event was a workflow instance event with the state `WORKFLOW_INSTANCE_COMPLETED`, which indicates that the instance we started in [step 8](#step-8-create-a-workflow-instance) was now completed.
+We can now start new instances in another terminal with the command from [step 8](#step-8-create-a-workflow-instance).

 ```
 $ ./bin/zbctl --topic quickstart create instance order-process --payload '{"orderId": 1234}'